waxim/castar.js/README.md

 # .auto()
 Castar has the ability to bind to the DOM and auto convert values as the active currency is switched.
 Triggering ``.auto()`` on a castor object will parse the DOM and convert any waiting values.
 It will also set an event to watch for changes in .base(), .active() or .rate() and will update the relevant values in the DOM.

+Castar assumes we have a DOM, so use your favourite library to ensure that's the case or auto wont work.

 ```js
 currency.auto();